 A partially fossilized, nearly-one-foot-diameter egg from the extinct elephant bird just fetched more than $100,000 at auction.
 In other news, the George W. Bush presidential library now exists.
-The trivia roundup just went outside for a smoke and did a couple of deep knee bends, and is ready to face the world again.
-Abandon hope, all ye who enter.
+Abandon hope, all ye who roundup.

-1. Battles for supremacy, scurrilous lobbying efforts, nefarious politicking, corporate espionage, and outright propaganda campaigns between corporate behemoths are a unending font of information.
-Steel, oil, telecommuncations, sure…but let me tell you a little story about the spreadable fat industry.
+1. Public battles, surreptitious lobbying efforts, nefarious politicking, corporate espionage, outright propaganda campaigns: the machinations of huge corporations are a scoundrel’s delight.
+Steel, oil, telecommunications, of course…but let me tell you a story about the spreadable fat industry.

-and watched mortality rates plummet, his beliefs were roundly rejected by the scientific community who a) couldn’t be bothered to waste time washing their hands and 2) did not believe they were “dirty” (actual quote: “doctors are gentlemen, and gentlemen’s hands are clean.”
-Fucking babykiller) and d) perversely, did not believe his reasoning, regardless of the evidence (despite that he had, you know, FUCKING UNDENIABLE MATHEMATICAL PROOF; admittedly, his belief that the disease was transmitted by “cadaver stench” clinging to unwashed hands was wrong, but that’s hardly the point).
+mortality rates plummeted.
+And yet his beliefs were roundly rejected and ridiculed by a scientific community that (a) couldn’t be bothered to waste time washing their hands, (2) did not believe they could cause disease (“doctors are gentlemen, and gentlemen’s hands are clean”) and (d) perversely, did not accept his reasoning, regardless of what passed for undeniable mathematical proof.
+Sure, Semmelweis wrongly believed that childbed fever was transmitted by “cadaver stench” clinging to unwashed hands, but he had the right idea.

-Unfortunately for Semmelweis, the continued degradation and ridicule he suffered at the hands of the establishment, and possibly a concomitant cognitive decline from Alzheimer’s, neurosyphilis, or PTSD, led to him being committed.
-Once at the asylum, he was beaten and doused with cold water shortly after his arrival, and died mere weeks later.
-His legacy—besides the thousands/millions of lives he has saved—comes in the form of what’s called the Semmelweis reflex, in which novel theories are reflexively derided by the established scientific hierarchy.
-He may also have played a vital role in the late 19th-century shift towards scientific, evidence-based medicine, not that he was alive to see it.
+The continued degradation and ridicule, and possibly a concomitant cognitive decline from Alzheimer’s, neurosyphilis, or PTSD led to Semmelweis being committed to a mental institution.
+While there, he was beaten and doused with cold water, and died mere weeks later.
+His legacy, besides the thousands/millions of lives he saved and being a lodestar for people who believe in things “THEY” don’t want you to know about, is the Semmelweis reflex, in which novel theories are reflexively derided by established scientific hierarchy.
+Semmelweis almost certainly was crucial in the later 19th-century shift towards scientific, evidence-based medicine—not that he was alive to see it.

 3. Vaseline was invented in the late 1860’s by the awesomely-named Sir Robert Augustus Chesebrough.
-If you’re wondering, yes, he was actually knighted for his pioneering contributions to lubrication.
-Chesebrough was a chemist who worked with whale oil, and, upon getting out of that game, visited the nation’s first crude oil field in Titusville, PA in 1859.
-Workers there frequently had to remove a buildup they called “rod wax” from the derricks, and some had taken to applying the wax to cuts and scrapes.
-Chesebrough grabbed as much as he could carry and retired to his laboratory, eventually isolating petroleum jelly, patenting it in 1870, and beginning to market it as Vaseline (literally meaning “water oil”).
-It took a while to catch on, during which time he sold his product by gathering a crowd, cutting or burning himself, then slathering Vaseline on the wounds.
-He also claimed to eat a spoonful every day and lived to be 96, so…
+Yes, he was knighted for pioneering contributions to lubrication.
+A chemist, Chesebrough visited America’s first crude oil field in Titusville, PA, in 1859.
+Workers there complained about having to remove a buildup they called “rod wax” from the derricks; some had even taken to rubbing the rod wax on cuts and scrapes.
+Chesebrough grabbed as much of the stuff as he could carry and retired to his library, working to isolate what’s now called petroleum jelly.
+He patented it in 1870 and marketed it as Vaseline (literally “water oil”); he marketed it by staging a demonstration where he’d cut or burn himself then put Vaseline on the wounds.
+He also ate a spoonful of the stuff every day and lived to be 96 years old.

 Curiously absent: sockless loafers and Glenn Frey: